 And what are relationships built upon?
 Friendship?
 Collegiality?
 Only in part.
 You must be a trusted friend or colleague.
 And in this context, "trusted" means trusted to do an expert job.
 The stakes are too high, and reputations can be on the line.

 In this context, how do you develop trust with someone you've never met?
 Someone just beginning their "Buyer's Journey?"
 How do you find each other?
 How do you engage at that crucial first phase when you can have the most impact and frame the debate?
 This is especially difficult for new market entrants.

 Thought leadership within the framework of content-based marketing is the way.

 It is not enough to deliver expertise.
 It must be well-placed to be well received.
 In other words, the content must align to the phases of the buyer's journey if it is to be relevant and effective.
 Furthermore, it must be appealing to wide audience.
-CFOs, COOs, CTOs, purchasing departments, legal, et al – not only the line-of-business owner who will be your client – may be involved.
-This means you must write with more than professional expertise, you must write with marketing expertise too.
-This is content logic.
+CFOs, COOs, CTOs, purchasing departments, legal.
+It is not only your direct client who has a stake.

 Write what matters.